newaetech/chipwhisperer-husky-fpga/README.md

 * whether data from the ADC is sampled correctly by the FPGA;
 * whether the advertised streaming rates can be achieved;
 * whether the generated glitches have the expected shape;
-* whether triggering from trace works correctly.
+* whether triggering from trace works correctly;
+* whether different clock rates works correctly.

 # Debugging